 - The Premium Monitoring System captures waveform-level snapshots whenever predefined step-up conditions occur, when an operator initiates a snapshot, and when operator-controllable threshold levels are crossed on the ground current, shaft voltage, or rope wear indicator voltage measurements.
 The monitoring system comes from the factory with the thresholds intentionally set to levels that will never trigger a snapshot or an alarm.
 This ensures that plant personnel do not misinterpret any factory-set thresholds as being applicable to their generator.
 Thresholds may be different from generator to generator, even when two identical generators are operating at the same plant. - The Premium Monitoring System records a high-resolution waveform snapshot from all monitored inputs every 6 hours, regardless of user settings.
-It accumulates a minimum of two years' worth of archived data that can be downloaded and viewed on another computer.
-The initial time setting for these 6-hour snapshots is 0.02 seconds, but this value can be adjusted if desired from the Technician screen. - The initial time setting for user-initiated snapshots or threshold-crossing snapshots is 0.02 seconds, but this value can be adjusted if desired from the Technician screen.
+It accumulates a minimum of two years' worth of archived data that can be downloaded and viewed on another computer. - Waveform snapshots are 0.02 seconds long.
 This represents 1.2 shaft revolutions at 3,600 RPM.
 Due to the high data acquisition rate, each snapshot is approximately 7.9 MB in size, but will vary depending on user-set snapshot length. - Generator on/off status is constantly monitored unless the generator is sensed as offline.
-When Unit Status is GEN ON, alarms indicate the following conditions: - The consumable ropes require replacement. - Thresholds have been crossed. - Grounding integrity should be inspected. - The Premium Monitoring System reports a ground lost condition if ground current falls below the minimum threshold in conjunction with shaft voltage stepping up at a rate that is greater than the system's set ratio limit.
-If the external LED is installed, it flashes whenever a rope alarm, threshold alert, or ground lost condition is sensed. - One-year historical trending averages of the ground current and shaft voltage values are displayed.
+When Unit Status is GEN ON, alarms indicate the following conditions: - The consumable ropes require replacement. - Thresholds have been crossed. - Grounding integrity should be inspected. - The Premium Monitoring System reports a ground lost condition if ground current falls below the minimum threshold in conjunction with shaft voltage stepping up at a rate that is greater than the system's set ratio limit. - One-year historical trending averages of the ground current and shaft voltage values are displayed.